umijs/dumi/docs/guide/control-route-generate.md

 The default rule of generating page title is to take the last segment of the current route and capitalize it.
 For example, if the route is `/guide/help`, dumi will take the end route `help` and capitalize it to `Help`.

-If you want to control the page title in manual way, you can configure it through [名为`title` 的 frontmatter 配置项](/config/frontmatter#title)
+If you want to control the page title in manual way, you can configure it through [The frontmatter configuration of `title`](/config/frontmatter#title)

 ### Page order